jacobyu-dev/jacobyu-dev.github.io/_posts/2020-01-02-Projects-Image data based Autonomous Linefollower with obstacle avoidance.md

 ### Introduction

-The project was conducted by participating in the SBA-sponsored(Seoul Business Agency) 'Deeplearning-Based Image Processing' training and commissioned by SUPEX BNP.
+The project was conducted by participating in the SBA-sponsored(Seoul Business Agency) 'Deeplearning-Based Image Processing' training and commissioned by SUPEX BNP for factory transport robot .
 This linefollower only runs on image data from PI camera and was implemented obstacle avoidance function.